 Instead of implementing a one-size-fits-all leadership approach, treat each employee as a unique individual who brings their own strengths and qualities to the team.
 For example, some workers are most productive on their own and others appreciate more direction.
 Find out how each employee works best and what each person wants to get out of working for the company.
 You can then adjust your leadership style to their preferences, tap into what motivates them, and ultimately help them reach their own career aspirations.

 Clarify Goals, Roles, and Expectations:

-When taking on a new role as leader, it’s a good time to make sure everyone understands the team goals and how they relate to the company’s overall mission and values.
-In addition, clarify each employee’s role, and ensure everyone has a written job description that outlines expectations for the short and long-term.
+This is a good time to make sure everyone understands the team goals and how they relate to the company’s overall mission and values.
+Also, clarify each employee’s role, and ensure everyone has a written job description that outlines expectations for the short and long-term.
 Keep in mind that transition periods often cause workers to explore other job opportunities, so it’s also helpful to offer incentives and rewards for meeting objectives.

 Define Common Team Values and Norms:

 An important step for any effective leader is to get followers to feel they’re part of a team whose collective effort is greater than the sum of its parts.
 Such a powerful cohesive unit is built on common team values and norms.
 Common team values, for example, might be “resilience,” “collaboration,” and “creativity.”
 Norms could include certain agreements around how to communicate and collaborate, such as “we won’t contact each other about work after 6pm.”
 Keep in mind that values and norms are much more effective when developed collaboratively by the team rather than handed down by the leader.